ericselin/dotfiles/README.md

 This password manager is pretty cool, based on GPG-encrypted files and compatible with [pass](https://www.passwordstore.org/).

+There is a script based on `bemenu` that searches and copies passwords. `gopass` uses `gpg`, and key passphrases are used via `gpg-agent`.
+Passphrases are entered via a `pinentry` program, more specifically `pinentry-gnome3`.
+See optional dependencies for `pinentry` for the proper dependencies for that `pinentry` backend.

 TODO status gopass: DEGRADED

 - TODO gopass: plan migration from keepass